farahanasuhaimi/WebDev-Projects/README.md

 # WebDev-Projects

 Date Started: 2 Dec 2020
-Last Updated: 4 Dec 2020
+Last Updated: 2 Jan 2021

-Projects I've attempted.
-It will be in 2 division.
-Attempted and Finished projects.
-And another bonus division, which is the **Promising projects**.
+This is a repo for projects that I've attempted and completed.
+And another bonus project division, which is the **Promising projects**.

 ---